 - 2015 PRC Community Health Survey, Professional Research Consultants, Inc. [Item 311] - Asked of all respondents. - Hispanics can be of any race.
-Other race categories are non-Hispanic categorizations (e.g., "White" reflects non-Hispanic White respondents). - Income categories reflect respondent's household income as a ratio to the federal poverty level (FPL) for their household size.
-"Very Low Income" includes households living with defined poverty status; "Low Income" includes households with incomes just above the FPL, earning up to twice the poverty threshold; "Mid/High Income" includes households with incomes at 200% or more of the federal poverty level.
+Other race categories are non-Hispanic categorizations (e.g., "White" reflects non-Hispanic White respondents). - Income categories reflect respondent's household income as a ratio to the federal poverty level (FPL) for their household size. "<200% Poverty" is defined as households earning up to twice the poverty threshold and includes those living with defined poverty status; ">200% Poverty" includes households with incomes at 200% or more of the federal poverty level.